An equivariant compactification for adjoint reductive group schemes: Compactification for split adjoint reductive group schemes

 \section{Compactification for split adjoint reductive group schemes}

 We shall keep the notations of \Cref{sectionrationalact}.
-In this chapter, we first define a compactification of the split adjoint reductive group $G$ as a sheaf.
-Then we prove that this sheaf is in fact a projective scheme equipped with a $(G\times G)$-action which equivariantly contains $G$ as an open dense subscheme.
-Moreover, we show that geometric fibers of this compactification are wonderful compactifications as we recall in \Cref{wonderfulcomp}.
+In this section, we first define a compactification of the split adjoint reductive group $G$ as an fppf-sheaf over the category $\Sch/S$.
+Then we prove that this sheaf is in fact a projective scheme equipped with a $(G\times G)$-action which equivariantly contains $G$ as an open $S$-dense subscheme.
+Moreover, we show that geometric fibers of this compactification are wonderful compactifications as we recalled in \Cref{wonderfulcomp}.